 Still, the graphic adventure would not be the end of Lago’s experience in distributing games made in Italy.
 By the beginning of the Nineties, Lago would publish another two games developed by Paolo Pobbiati, vice president of Amnesty International.
 Laura remembers them quite well “it was a very interesting experience, RAI [Italian’s national TV service] also got interested because of how well they were made and how realistic these games felt.”

 Pobbiati made the first game, Guerrilla in Bolivia, in 1991 after researching the Bolivian war and also visiting the country, immersing himself in studying history and the culture.
-The game was also published in the UK, surely among the first Italian games to be published abroad with a full English translation, before Guerrilla in Bolivia, the only other Italian game to be published abroad was 1985′ Graal on the ZX Spectrum.
+The game was also published in the UK, among a selection of few early Italian games to be published abroad with a full English translation.
 Canton, in 1992, would be the second and last game published by Lago and developed by Pobbiati, a strategic game which took place in ancient China.
 Both games did not seem to sell very well, probably because of a limited market segment for such detailed strategic games which required reading the manual and learning how the game worked.

 A woman working in the industry